Biden calls South Africa a vital voice despite Russia stance

 John Stremlau, an international relations expert at the University of the Witwatersrand, said the talks underscore that the U.S. sees South Africa as having the “potential to lead Africa in a constructive way” on trade and other issues.

-White House press secretary Karine Jean-Pierre said the two leaders would also discuss climate change and opportunities to increase trade and investment.
-The vice president’s office in a statement said that Harris and Ramaphosa discussed global health security, space cooperation, climate change, women’s empowerment and other matters, as they met over breakfast at the vice president’s residence.
+Earlier on Friday, Ramaphosa met with Vice President Kamala Harris for wide-ranging talks.
+The vice president’s office said in a statement that Harris and Ramaphosa discussed global health security, space cooperation, climate change, women’s empowerment and other matters, as they met over breakfast at the vice president’s residence.

 In a brief exchange with reporters before his meeting with Harris, Ramaphosa said he would like to see the relationship between the two countries strengthened.

-South Africa’s ambitious efforts to transition from coal to cleaner energy are expected to be discussed during the leaders’ talks.
+South Africa’s ambitious efforts to transition from coal to cleaner energy were also discussed during the leaders’ talks.
 The U.S., Britain, France and Germany announced a plan last year to provid e $8.5 billion in loans and grants over five years to help South Africa phase out coal.

-Ramaphosa could also raise with Biden the failure of the United States and other wealthier nations to make good on a more than decades-old pledge — first made in 2009 and reaffirmed at the 2015 Paris climate talks — to spend $100 billion to help developing nations deal with climate change.

-Harris in comments to reporters praised South Africa’s leadership in the midst of “the challenges that we each face with the climate crisis and the work that we will do together to address that crisis.”

 Magome reported from Johannesburg.